kawaiiDango/pano-scrobbler/faq.md

 ### All of my scrobbles from Spotify are duplicated

-This happens if you have more than one scrobbler running.
+This happens if you have more than one scrobbler connected/running.
 Disable or uninstall other scrobblers.
 Disconnect your Spotify account from the last.fm website.

 ### How do I scrobble only the first artist instead of all the performers?